 Pretext

-The Third Circuit described standards for proof of pretext in Doe v.
+The Court of Appeals described standards for proof of pretext in Doe v.
 C.A.R.S.
 Protection Plus, Inc. 527 F.3d 358, 370 (3d Cir.
 2008):

 In order to show pretext, a plaintiff must submit evidence which (1) casts doubt upon the legitimate reason proffered by the employer such that a fact-finder could reasonably conclude that the reason was a fabrication; or (2) would allow the fact-finder to infer that discrimination was more likely than not a motivating or determinative cause of the employee’s termination.
 See Fuentes v.
 Perskie, 32 F.3d 759, 764 (3d Cir.
 1994); Chauhan v.
 M. Alfieri Co., Inc., 897 F.2d 123, 128 (3d Cir.
 1990).
 Put another way, to avoid summary judgment, the plaintiff’s evidence rebutting the employer’s proffered legitimate reasons must allow a fact-finder reasonably to infer that each of the employer’s proffered non-discriminatory reasons was either a post hoc fabrication or otherwise did not actually motivate the employment action (that is, that the proffered reason is a pretext).